Calendar Icon - Dark X Webflow Template

 • Ensure the training content aligns with the real-world application

-Although attendance is already recorded in any training program or course, it is a solid performance indicator.
+Although attendance is already recorded in any training program or course, it is one of the KPIs for training that indicates performance.

 It is essential to understand whether the employees are completing their training or course, especially when the training program spans multiple sessions.